luxxle/luxxle-core/docs/plaster.md

 The two traditional approaches to introduce changes to Chromium have been `git` patches (i.e. `patches/`), and language overrides (i.e. `chromium_src/`).
-The use of patches is in general avoided whenever possible, as they tend to easily run into conflicts when rebasing Brave onto a newer Chromium version.
+The use of patches is in general avoided whenever possible, as they tend to easily run into conflicts when rebasing Luxxle onto a newer Chromium version.
 With language overrides, although more flexible than patches, they tend to be invisible in the source code target, hard to interpret, and lead to many cases of unintended replacements.